bontscho/steamtracks-ruby/README.md

 ##### /signup/status

-Get the Status of for a given token (e.g. at the callback URL)
+Get the Status for a given token (e.g. at the callback URL)

 ```ruby
 token = "xxxxxxxxxxxxxxxxxxxx" # or in rails params[:token]